alexandrnikitin/blog/_drafts/bloom-filter-for-scala.md

 ### Google's Guava

 [Guava][github-guava] is a high quality core library from Google which contains such modules as collections, primitives, concurrency, I/O, caching, etc. And it has the [Bloom filter][github-guava-bloomfilter] data structure.
 Guava is the default option to start with for me.
-It works as expected.
+It's battle-tested and works as expected.
 It's fast.
 But...

  Surprisingly, it allocates!
 I used [the Google's Allocation Instrumenter][github-allocation-instrumenter] to print out all allocations.
 The following allocations happened for a check whether a 100 symbols string present in a Bloom filter or not.
 Here's the list: